t-gebauer/vscode-code-strider/README.md

-# vscode-code-strider README
+# code-strider README

-This is the README for your extension "vscode-code-strider".
+This is the README for your extension "code-strider".
 After writing up a brief description, we recommend including the following sections.

 ## Features